 “I have taken my medication but I had an exacerbation anyway.”

 None of these medications are able to cure MS or completely stop its progression.
-Most people will continue to experience an occasional exacerbation even while taking their medication faithfully.
-If your doctor determines that you are having too many relapses or developing more than the expected number of new lesions — he or she will offer other treatment options.
+Some people will continue to experience activity even while taking their medication faithfully.
+You and your healthcare provider may determine that a change of treatment is needed if your MS disease activity persists despite adherence to your medication.

 “My insurance stopped covering the medication I was taking.”

 The pharmaceutical manufacturers and the National MS Society are available to help you sort out insurance issues.
-If your insurance company no longer covers the medication you are taking, call for assistance as soon as possible in order to avoid interruption in your treatment.
-If no solution can be found to the problem, your physician may recommend a different medication that is covered by your insurance.
+If your insurance plan no longer covers the medication you are taking, contact for assistance as soon as possible in order to avoid interruption in your treatment.
+If no solution can be found to the problem, your healthcare provider may recommend a different medication that is covered by your insurance plan.

 “I can no longer afford the co-payments for my medication.”